kevi-nguyen/ChessGameRecognition/README.md

 # Chess Game Recognition

-This repository contains the Chess Project as part of for the TUM master lab "Advanced Practical Course - Sustainable Process Automation: Humans, Software and the Mediator Pattern (IN2128, IN2106, IN4303)".
+This repository contains the core component of the Chess Project as part of for the TUM master lab "Advanced Practical Course - Sustainable Process Automation: Humans, Software and the Mediator Pattern (IN2128, IN2106, IN4303)".
 The project implements a chess game recognition system using computer vision.
 The system captures a snapshot of the chessboard, processes the image to recognize the positions of chess pieces based on color, and then transform the coordinates, allowing a robot to interact with the chessboard.
 The game logic is integrated with Stockfish to determine the best possible moves, and provides RESTful services for each of the functionalities.
+This repository solely contains the functionalities to process images, detect the chessboard/pieces, and to display and manage the current chessboard state.
+Other essential services will be linked below.

 ## Features

-- **Color-Based Chessboard Recognition**: Identifies chess pieces based on color (blue for white pieces and red for black pieces) and determines their positions on the board.
+- **Color-Based Chessboard Recognition**: Identifies chess piece positions based on color (blue for white pieces and red for black pieces) and determines their positions on the board.
+- **Chessboard Corner Detection**: Detects 4 green-marked chessboard corners.
 - **Automatic Move Detection**: Tracks and identifies chess moves by comparing previous board states to the current one.
-- **Stockfish Integration**: Utilizes Stockfish to compute the best move for the robot after each player move.
+- **Chess Logic Mapping**: Validates chess moves, board states and identifies single pieces through parallel mapping with a virtual chessboard.
 - **Robot Control**: Translates chess moves into robot coordinates to make physical movements on the chessboard.
 - **Base64 Encoded Image Processing**: The recognition system expects a chessboard image encoded in Base64 format and will decode it and further operate on it.

+- **FastAPI Integration**: Provides a handful RESTful API interfaces for managing chess games and processing snapshots.
+- **Stockfish Integration**: Utilizes Stockfish to compute the best move for the robot after each player move.
 - **Button Integration**: Recognizes physical button input to signal the robots turn.
 - **Camera Snapshot Input**: Initializes a coloured video stream pipeline to get snapshots from the chessboard upon requests.
-- **FastAPI Integration**: Provides a handful RESTful API interfaces in a microservice architecture for managing chess games and processing snapshots.

 ## Requirements

-- Python 3.x
-- OpenCV for image processing.
-- FastAPI for web services.
-- Stockfish for chess AI.
-- Numpy for matrix operations.
-- ... see below

-The project dependencies can be installed using `pip`:
+The project dependencies (requirements.txt) can be installed using `pip`:

 ```
 opencv-python
 opencv-python-headless
 python-chess
-stockfish
 fastapi
 uvicorn
 numpy